joerex1418/mlbstats/README.md

-## NOTE

-The repository at this location is/will be deprecated.
-A newer version with much of the same functionality will soon be available.
+### The repository at this location is/will be deprecated.
+An in-progress dev version of the new repository will be available at the <b>beta</b> branch.
+Also, please note that the name of the repo has changed from "simplestats-mlb" to "mlbstats"

 -------------------------
 This is an UNOFFICIAL Python wrapper for the Official MLB StatsAPI (https://statsapi.mlb.com).
 I wrote this library with the intention of making baseball data retrieval as intuitive and robust as possible.